This cross-channel marketing piece is the first installment of our “Connected Marketing Stack” playbook.

 A Wunderman study notes how 87% of people now compare their experiences with a brand — any brand — against the likes of Netflix, Uber, and Amazon.
 At the most basic levels, these users expect instant load times and personalized functionality, and without the right data foundations, it’s very easy to end up with a tangled web of integrations that slow down the experience, crash the apps, and precludes the ability to do any meaningful level of personalization, especially across devices.

 Furthermore, Forrester notes how in the “age of the customer” marketers’ scope of responsibility now extends way beyond media channels, and even beyond digital ones, to everywhere a consumer can experience a brand.
 This trend has created increased interest in hybrid sales/marketing, product/marketing, and marketing/support data flows (with mobile often serving as the experience hub across all of these, even the offline one).
-Marketers will never be able to see this level of connectivity come to fruition in their lifetimes without building the proper IT foundations to support it.
+Cross-channel marketing will never be able to see this level of connectivity come to fruition in marketers’ lifetimes without building the proper IT foundations to support it.

 When it comes to breaking down their data silos, marketers need to act quickly and decisively.
 The problem’s not getting any easier and it can’t wait.